 - Celebration dinner for graduating scholars.

-- Fall Retreat for new scholars (2-day event off campus at the end of August).
+- Fall Retreat for new scholars, a 2-day event off campus the last week (Tuesday and Wednesday) of August.

 - Senior Scholars facilitate discussion and coordinate activities (vegetarian dinner cook-off competition).